| Download the amazing global Makindo app: ✅ Means NICE/National Guidelines 2026 compliant Android | Apple | |

 Related Subjects: |Acute Abdominal Pain - Children |Encopresis in Children |Enuresis/Bedwetting in Children |Acute Glomerulonephritis in Children |Nephrotic Syndrome in Children |Acute Appendicitis in Children |Gastro-oesophageal reflux in Children |Intussusception in Children |Panayiotopoulos Syndrome in Children |Reflex anoxic attacks in Children

-Acute abdominal pain in children is common, often non-specific, and ranges from benign to life-threatening.
-A careful history, thorough examination (including genitalia), and judicious use of imaging are key.
-Always assess ABCDE and resuscitate if unstable.
+🧸 Acute abdominal pain in children is common and can range from benign self-limiting conditions to life-threatening emergencies.
+Early recognition, thorough assessment (including genital exam), and judicious use of imaging are key. ⚠️ Always apply ABCDE principles and resuscitate first if the child is unstable.

-💡 Clinical Pearl: Children may not present with “classic” textbook signs.
-Non-specific irritability, refusal to eat, or quiet withdrawal may be the only clues to serious intra-abdominal disease.
+💡 Clinical Pearl: Children often have non-specific presentations; irritability, refusal to feed, or quiet withdrawal may indicate serious pathology.

 | Cause | History & Clinical Features | Investigations | Management |